-Mr. Johnson joined DeSimone in 2004 and is currently an Associate Principal in the Boston office.
-He began his career in the New York office, where he established himself as a technical leader and a mentor while managing a wide variety of some of the offices most challenging projects.
+Jarret Johnson joined DeSimone in 2004 and is the Principal in charge of the firm’s Boston office.
+He began his career in the New York office, where he established himself as a technical leader and a mentor while managing a wide variety of some of the office’s most challenging projects.

-Mr. Johnson received his Bachelor and Masters Degrees in Architectural Engineering from Pennsylvania State University.
+Mr. Johnson earned a Master of Science degree in Architectural Engineering and a Bachelor of Science degree from Pennsylvania State University.